 I will definitely be doing some more risottos soon in the crock-pot.
 I have some ideas I want to try out…

-- Use the remaining tablespoon of olive oil to oil the inside of a small 3 quart crock-pot.
+- Use the remaining tablespoon of olive oil to oil the inside of a small 3 quart slow cooker.

 - Add sauteed onion mixture, canned pumpkin, arborio rice, herbs and chicken broth and stir to combine.

-- After cooking stir in the grated Parmesan cheese and enjoy!
+- Turn slow cooker off and stir in the grated Parmesan cheese.